wp-statistics/wp-statistics/readme.txt

 * Centralized exclusions

 Services that use centralized databases, like Google Analytics, for spam and robot detection have better detection than WP Statistics can.
 The trade off of course is relaying on an external service.

-= When I upgrade or install WP Statistics I get an error message like "Parse error: syntax error, unexpected T_STRING, expecting T_CONSTANT_ENCAPSED_STRING or '('" =

-Since WP Statistics 8.0, PHP 5.3 or above has been required.
-If you are using an older version of PHP it cannot understand the new syntax included in WP Statistics 8.0 and generates a parse error.

-Your hosting provider should have a newer version of PHP available, sometimes you must activate it through your hosting control panel.

-Since the last release of PHP 5.2 is over 5 years ago (Jan 2011) and is no longer supported or receiving security fixes, if your provider does not support a newer version you should probably be moving hosting providers.

-If you have done an upgrade and you can no longer access your site due to the parse error you will have to manually delete the wp-statistics directory from your wordpress/wp-content/plugins directory, either through your hosting providers control panel or FTP.

-Do not use older versions of WP Statistics as they have know security issues and will leave your site vulnerable to attack.

-= I've decided to stay with WP Statistics 7.4 even though its a bad idea but now WordPress continuously reports there are updates available, how can I stop that? =

-Don't, upgrade immediately to the latest version of WP Statistics.

-= Something has gone horribly wrong and my site no longer loads, how can I disable the plugin without access to the admin area? =

-You can manually disable plugins in WordPress by simply renaming the folder they are installed in.
-Using FTP or your hosting providers file manager, go to your WordPress directory, from there go to wp-content/plugins and rename or delete the wp-statistics folder.

-= I'm getting an error in my PHP log like: Fatal error: Call to undefined method Composer\Autoload\ClassLoader::set() =

-We use several libraries and use a utility called Composer to manage the dependencies between them.
-We try and keep our Composer library up to date but not all plugins do and sometimes we find conflicts with other plugins.
-Try disabling your other plugins until the error goes away and then contact that plugin developer to update their Composer files.

 = The search words and search engine referrals are zero or very low, what's wrong? =